Endowments Investing Challenge 2026

 Aims and activities

-The Endowments Investing Challenge (EIC) is an open and collaborative tender process for an investment mandate, currently up to £50 million, seeking positive impact on future generations alongside financial returns.
+The Endowments Investing Challenge (EIC) held an open and collaborative tender process for an investment mandate seeking positive impact on future generations alongside financial returns.

 How to get involved